isomerpages/govtech-stp/_start-here/Checklist for Fully Vaccinated Travellers.md

 </body>
 </html>

 <p style=" font-size:18px; margin-top: 20px; margin-bottom:15px; line-height:1.35;"><b>All travellers who have travel history to countries/regions in Africa and Latin America with Yellow Fever Risk</b> must obtain a <a href="https://ica.gov.sg/enter-depart/entry_requirements/yellow-fever-vaccination-certificate" target="_blank">Yellow Fever Vaccination Certificate</a>.
-Travellers who do not have a valid Yellow Fever Vaccination Certificate, including children 1 year old and below and travellers who are medically ineligible for the vaccination, will be subject to 6 days quarantine on arrival or turned away from Singapore.</p>
+Travellers who do not have a valid Yellow Fever Vaccination Certificate, <b>including children 1 year old and below and travellers who are medically ineligible for the vaccination</b>, will be subject to 6 days quarantine on arrival or turned away from Singapore.</p>
 	</div>

 <div id="step2"></div>